klaxxon/FlashBackup/README.md

 This is my attempt to learn python and hopefully solve a problem.
 I wanted something that would test the modification time and size of files (and possible a hash) on my backup flash drive against what was to be backed up.
 Problem is, I do not want to read/scan the entire flash drive because it is slow, so I want to store all of the relevent data somewhere that can be accessed fast.
 Soooooo....

-Simple python script to efficiently copy files to USB flash drives and maintain.
+Simple python script to efficiently copy files to USB flash drives and maintain them with subsequent runs.
 A Sqlite3 database is maintained on the USB drive that contains all of the modification times and sizes so they can be compared on subsequent runs.

 Usage: python flashbackup.py [fromdir1 fromdir2 ...] todir<br/>
 NOTE: Do not use ../ before your from paths.